MicrosoftDocs/WSL/WSL/troubleshooting.md

 |  disable_ipv6| Disabled (0) |
 |  https://sysctl-explorer.net/net/ipv4/arp_filter/ | Enabled (1) |

-### Docker container issues in WSL2 with Mirrored mode enabled when running under the default networking namespace
+### Docker container issues in WSL2 with Mirrored networking mode enabled when running under the default networking namespace

-Known issue where Docker Desktop containers with published ports (docker run –publish/-p) will fail to be created.
-We are working with the Docker Desktop team on addressing this.
-To work around this, use the host’s networking namespace in the Docker container.
-This is done by setting the network type via "--network host" option used in the "docker run" command.
-Another workaround is to list the published port number in the ignoredPorts configuration [(Advanced settings configuration in WSL | Microsoft Learn)](https://learn.microsoft.com/windows/wsl/wsl-config#experimental-configuration-settings)."
+There is a known issue in which Docker Desktop containers with published ports (docker run –publish/-p) will fail to be created.
+The WSL team is working with the Docker Desktop team to address this issue.
+To work around the issue, use the host’s networking namespace in the Docker container.
+Set the network type via the "--network host" option used in the "docker run" command.
+An alternative workaround is to list the published port number in the `ignoredPorts` setting of the [experimental section in the WSL Configuration file](/windows/wsl/wsl-config#experimental-settings).

 ### Starting WSL or installing a distribution returns an error code

-Follow [these instructions](https://github.com/Microsoft/WSL/blob/master/CONTRIBUTING.md#8-detailed-logs) to collect detailed logs and file an issue on our GitHub.
+Follow the instructions to [Collect WSL logs](https://github.com/Microsoft/WSL/blob/master/CONTRIBUTING.md#8-detailed-logs) in the WSL repo on GitHub to collect detailed logs and file an issue on our GitHub.

 ### Updating WSL